 Not quite ready for your baby’s grand entrance into the world in nine months time (or less!)?
 Don’t stress – the time might be flying by but you can save time, effort and your sanity with these clever little apps.
-To make things even more simple, we’ve broken our top picks down; they can help you get fit, track your baby’s development and even help your significant other in just one click.
+To make things even more simple, we’ve broken our top picks down; they can help you exercise during pregnancy, track your baby’s development and even help your significant other in just one click.

 Watch tailored exercise videos that use Pilates, Yoga and strength training to tone the muscles needed for a healthy pregnancy and delivery.
 The best part?
 You can do all these exercises at home with no additional equipment, so no need for an expensive gym membership!